Edmund Muskie: Soviet Union

-Muskie was against the rapid accumulation of highly developed weaponry during the 1950s and 1960s as he thought that would inevitably lead to a nuclear arms race that would erode international trust and cooperation.
-He spoke frequently with the government executives of Cold War allies and that of the Soviet Union urging them to suspend their programs in pursuit of global security.
-Muskie's inclinations were confirmed during the early 1970s when Russia split from the U.S. and accumulated more warheads and anti-ballistic missile systems.
+Muskie was against the rapid accumulation of highly developed weaponry during the 1950s and 1960s, as he thought it would inevitably lead to a nuclear arms race that would erode international trust and cooperation.
+He spoke frequently with the governments of Cold War allies and the Soviet Union, urging them to suspend their programs in pursuit of global security.
+Muskie's inclinations were confirmed during the early 1970s when the Soviet Union began to accumulate more warheads and anti-ballistic missile systems.
 In November 1980, Muskie stated that Russia was interested in pursuing a "more stable, less confrontational' relationship with the United States."
-He criticized the stances undertaken by Ronald Reagan multiple times during his presidential campaign expressing disdain for the calls to reject the SALT II treaty.
+He criticized the statements by Reagan multiple times during his presidential campaign expressing disdain for the calls to reject the SALT II treaty.
 Muskie, throughout his political career, was deeply afraid of global nuclear war with the Soviet Union.

-Iran hostage crisis
+Iran hostage crisis and end of tenure

 On November 4, 1979, 52 American diplomats and citizens were held hostage by an Iranian student group in Tehran's U.S. Embassy.
 After the resignation of Cyrus Vance left a gap in the negotiations for the hostages, Muskie appealed to the United Nations (U.N.) and the government of Iran to release the hostages, to little success.
 Already six months into the hostage crisis, he was pressed to reach a diplomatic solution.
 Before he assumed the position, the Delta Force rescue attempt called Operation Eagle Claw resulted in the death of multiple soldiers, leaving military intervention a sensitive course of action for the American public.
-He established diplomatic ties with the Iranian government and attempted to have the hostages released, yet was initially unsuccessful.
+He established diplomatic ties with the Iranian government and attempted to have the hostages released, but was initially unsuccessful.
 On January 15, 1981, as Muskie was flying to address the Maine Senate in Augusta, President Carter called him as his jet was touching down at Andrews Air Force Base.
-Carter alerted him that there was a possible breakthrough in the negotiations conducted by his deputy secretary Warren Christopher.
-After the negotiations failed, Muskie instructed the state department to continue seeking an agreement for the hostages' release.
-On January 20—the inauguration day of Ronald Reagan—the fifty-two hostages were handed over to U.S. authorities, a solution that had eluded Muskie and the entire Carter administration for 444 days and contributed to Carter's defeat.
+Carter alerted him that there was a possible breakthrough in the negotiations conducted by deputy secretary of state Warren Christopher.
+After the negotiations failed, Muskie instructed the State Department to continue seeking an agreement for the hostages' release.
+On January 20—the first inauguration day of Ronald Reagan—the fifty-two hostages were handed over to U.S. authorities, a solution that had eluded Muskie and the entire Carter administration for 444 days and contributed to Carter's defeat in the 1980 presidential election.

-Muskie left office on January 18, 1981, two days before Carter's last day as president and the inauguration of Ronald Reagan.
+Muskie left office on January 18, 1981, two days before Carter's last day as president and the first inauguration of Reagan as president.